Connaught Tunnel: Notability

 Officially opened in July 1916 by the Prince Arthur, Duke of Connaught, the governor general, the Selkirk Tunnel was renamed the Connaught Tunnel weeks later.

 In 2001, the tunnel was inducted into the North America Railway Hall of Fame.

-When part way through the project, rock drillers J. A. McIlwee and Sons encountered an unexpected predominance of crumbly slate, FW&S dismissed the subcontractor, rather than negotiate a contract variance.
+When partway through the project, rock drillers J. A. McIlwee and Sons encountered an unexpected predominance of crumbly slate, FW&S dismissed the subcontractor, rather than negotiate a contract variance.
 After several appeals, including a hearing of the Judicial Committee of the Privy Council, the courts awarded McIlwee about $576,000 for breach of contract.
 At the time, this was the largest single judgement obtained in a BC court.

 W.J.
 Hackman (1928–1953) was the first child born in the tunnel.
 The birth occurred on the westbound CP No. 2.
 Passenger train.
 The next birth appears to have occurred in 1939.